theleagueof/raleway/readme.markdown

 ========
 _by [Matt McInerney](http://pixelspread.com)_

 Raleway is an elegant sans-serif typeface, designed in a single thin weight.
-It is a display face that features both old style and lining numerals, standard and discretionary ligatures, a pretty complete set of diacritics, as well as a stylistic alternate inspired by more geometric sans-serif typefaces than it's neo-grotesque inspired default character set.
+It is a display face that features both old style and lining numerals, standard and discretionary ligatures, a pretty complete set of diacritics, as well as a stylistic alternate inspired by more geometric sans-serif typefaces than its neo-grotesque inspired default character set.